unupingu/thermostatProject/README.md

 ## HEAT-PI-CONTROL
-Python-based Raspberry Pi thermostat application for home automation.
+#### Python-based Raspberry Pi thermostat application for home automation.

+To start de application in test mode use the follow commandon on the project path :
+`$ python3 -m heatPicontrol test`

 #### version 0.2.1 (Structured version) includes: